Use our Land Record Search to search for and purchase land records (titles, instruments and surveys) online.

 Property value

-Title and survey records do not contain information about the value of the property – see Other land record providers.
+Title and survey records do not contain information about the value of the property, but this information is available from other sources.

 Other property information

 Toitū Te Whenua does not provide information about property sales and does not prepare due diligence reports.
-Contact a lawyer or property agent.
+Contact a lawyer or property agent for these.

 Tip

 Buying a house?
-Check out Settled.govt.nz for useful information about the process.
+The website Settled.govt.nz has a lot of useful information about the process.

 What Land Record Search doesn't do

-• infringe on anyone’s privacy concerns.
-Under the Land Transfer Act, the title register is a public record.
-This service reduces barriers for the public to access property information.
+It doesn’t infringe on anyone’s privacy concerns.
+Under the Land Transfer Act 2017, the land titles register is a public record and Land Record Search provides access to the register.

 Last updated